 I believe that organizations create a lot of mental health issues.
-They set impossible goals, pit people against each other, measure your performance against ambiguous/fake yard sticks , rank and rate you, and force feed slogans the goal of which are to get more for less.
+They set impossible goals, pit people against each other, measure your performance against ambiguous/fake yard sticks, rank and rate you, and force feed slogans the goal of which are to get more for less.
 Management is very often toxic.
 Change after change creates tons of anxiety.
 On top of it, people are asked to be authentic, and punished when they are.
+So they have no right to then help you with the very stress they have created.
+That help is very suspect.
+It is preying.

 I also believe that discretion promised to troubled employees is often violated.